Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other recurring loans.

 For the most part, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
 FHA loans are a little less strict, requiring a 29/41 ratio.

 The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing (this includes mortgage principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, car payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+Recurring debt includes vehicle loans, child support and credit card payments.

 A 28/36 ratio

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing